Why it’s important to speak out about workplace stress

 It’s no secret that prolonged periods of stress can lead to further mental health issues, including depression and anxiety disorders, as well as physical side effects such as high blood pressure and headaches.
 By talking to somebody about workplace stress, you may find you feel much more confident about taking the next step - speaking to your GP or working on self-care.
 The sooner you seek help and work on lowering your stress levels, the more likely you are to avoid developing related health issues.

 What advice would you give to somebody who was struggling to speak up about workplace stress?
 Perhaps you have some advice on coping with stress, too?
-We’d love to hear more on our Linkedin and Twitter pages.
+We’d love to hear your comments on our Linkedin page.

 A unique approach to healthcare for your employees.